ErikBjare/QSlang/README.md

   summary          print summary of doses for each substance
 ```

-For setup & configuration, copy `config.toml.example` to `config.toml` and edit as appropriate.
+For setup & configuration, copy `config.example.toml` to `config.toml` and edit as appropriate.

 QSlang can read data from: